abeisgoat/-_-.js/README.md

 # ಠ_ಠ.js

-Replaces `console.log` with less-vague name to clearly indicate *looking* into a variable.
+Wraps `console.warn` with a more appropriately judgemental name.

 ```html
 <script src="ಠ_ಠ.js"></script>